jeknov/nlp-research-lab/content/authors/tawsif_kamal/_index.md

 - Researchers
 ---

 Tawsif Kamal is a Reinforcement Learning enthusiast looking to leverage technology towards driving social change.
-He is specifically interested in dialogue system.
+He is specifically interested in dialogue systems.